 Tableau photography constructs familiar narratives that refer to paintings, cinema, literature, and people from the past.
-In this way, it shows how contemporary life parallels with other times in history and in art.
-Photographers vary widely with how they create those narratives.
+In this way, it shows how contemporary life parallels other times in history and in art.
+Photographers vary widely in how they create those narratives.

 The Photograph as Contemporary Art by Charlotte Cotton exposed me to many different types of art photography.
 Her chapter on tableau photography resonated with me the most.
 I found this type of art photography to be very authentic in how it depicts human thoughts and feelings.
 When I look at the images by tableau photographers, they connect me to my subconscious fears and hopes in a way that other types of photography do not.